derpyzza/derpyzza.github.io/src/230512-hacky-script-perfect-script.md

 So perhaps i did not in fact need a super high powered ultra mega minimal exciting perfect static site generator to rule them all that will be done soon™. perhaps all i needed was a hacky little python script i wrote one year ago that works perfectly fine, right now.

 * * *

-[1] I named it jenny!

-[2] I wanted to write a custom markdown parser, along with a lisp-based templating language in fennel

-[3] But but my customization!! my minimalism!! noooooooooooo

 <span>*i still am going to make my ultra minimal mega static site generator sometime soon tho. err maybe.* </span>